Teach your children your Catholic faith!16 Jan 2017, by Doctrines in

 2.)
 The Second Letter of Paul to Timothy similarly urges Timothy to “guard the truth that has been entrusted to you by the Holy Spirit” and to accept his share of suffering “as a good soldier of Christ Jesus.”
-He is further admonished to “have nothing to do with stupid, senseless controversies” and to avoid “men of corrupt mind and counterfeit faith.”
+He is further admonished to “have nothing to do with stupid, senseless controversies” and avoid “men of corrupt mind and a counterfeit faith.”
 Toward the end, the letter mentions many individuals by name, some dear friends, others who wrought harm.
 Timothy is asked to visit soon, even though the writer believes he is “on the point of being sacrificed.”

-Early initiation of the youth to Christian faith and “States of life”
+Early initiation of the youth to Christian faith and “States of life.”

 Building the foundation and living an exemplary life

 However, the first education Timothy received was not sufficient.
 There is always a need to renew what one has received at the early stage of life by updating it to face the ever-changing situations and life challenges efficiently.
 Saint Paul, having mentioned the initial faith the Young Timothy from his mother and grandmother, went on to exhort him to do more: “ For this reason, I remind you to kindle afresh the gift of God which is in you through the laying on of my hands.
 For God has not given us a spirit of timidity, but of power and love and discipline”(2 Tim 1: 6-7)

 It is an education that must be pursued with study and thinking – “Till I come, dedicate yourself to reading” (1 Tim 4, 13).
 The importance of study shows forth also in the fact that Timothy is asked to be the bearer of books needed by Paul: “As you come, bring the cloak that I left at Troas with Carpus, and the books, especially the parchments.”
 (2 Tim 4, 13).